kheeran/kheeran.github.io/_posts/2022-09-15-publication-Space-Optimal-Vertex-Cover-in-Dynamic-Streams.markdown

 For finding an \textsf{$\alpha$-approximate maximum matching}, the upper bound was improved by Assadi and Shah [ITCS~2022] showing that $O(n^2/\alpha^3)$ bits is sufficient while Dark and Konrad [CCC~2020] have shown that $\Omega(n^2/\alpha^3)$ bits is necessary.
 The space complexity, however, remains unresolved for many other dynamic graph streaming problems where further improvements can still be made.

 {% include publication_footer.html %}

+Note that the recorded long talk was given by my co-author Vihan Shah.